realm/realm-studio/GUIDELINES.md

 # The "Realm" fonts

-We've included the Effra font, aliased as "Realm", but primarily use system fonts to get an experiance that feels more like the users desktop environment.
+We've included the Effra font, aliased as "Realm", but primarily use system fonts to get an experience that feels more like the users desktop environment.

 The Effra font is included in 10 variations of styles and weights which should be referenced by their individual font names instead of using the font-style and font-weight css parameters.